 If your baby refuses formula alone, you can try mixing some of your pumped breast milk with formula to help the baby get used to the new taste.

 If possible, you should have someone else give your little one the bottle at first.
-Why?
-Because babies can smell their mothers and they're used to receiving breast milk from mom, not a bottle.
+This is because babies can smell their mothers and they're used to receiving breast milk from mom, not a bottle.
 So try to have someone else — such as a caregiver or partner — give a breastfed baby the first bottle.

 Also consider either being out of the house or out of sight when your baby takes that first bottle, since your little one will wonder why you're not doing the feeding as usual.
 Depending on how your baby takes to the bottle, this arrangement may be necessary until he or she gets used to bottle feeding.

-If your little one has a hard time adjusting to this new form of feeding, just be patient and keep trying.
+If your baby has a hard time adjusting to this new form of feeding, just be patient and keep trying.

 |Women, Infants, and Children (WIC) The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC Program - serves to safeguard the health of low-income women, infants, & children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to health care.|